JT8D-17/XLua-Utils-for-X-Plane/Documentation/Developer_Reference.md

 <a name="5"></a>
 ### 5 Menus

-XLua Utils provides multiple examples for implementing menus via X-Plane API calls through LuaJIT's foreign function interface (FFI).
+XLuaUtils provides multiple examples for implementing menus via X-Plane API calls through LuaJIT's foreign function interface (FFI).

 **Note that menus are very volatile and prone to crash X-Plane when encountering syntax or logic errors.**

-The basic concept behind menus in XLua Utils is the following:
+The basic concept behind menus in XLuaUtils is the following:

 - Menu items are read from an initial table, in which the fist element provides the string for the menu's name, which is not used in the menu build, watchdog or callback functions.
 All other menu items may be stated as strings from table element 2. **Index 2 is the start index for all callback or watchdog entries.**
 Separators (horizontal lines) may be defined with a table element containing the `"[Separator]"` string.
-- The main _"_Build"_ function for the menu creates an entry in a parent menu (either X-Plane's aircraft menu or XLua Utils' menu).
+- The main _"_Build"_ function for the menu creates an entry in a parent menu (either X-Plane's aircraft menu or XLuaUtils' menu).
 The function then iterates over the table containing the menu entries to populate the menu.
 - The menu callback function controls the interaction of the menu entries with variables.
 Use this to interact with variables or datarefs.
 - The menu watchdog is used to alter menu element strings to reflect value changes of certain variables.
 It is called during menu building, from the menu callback function or may be called from a timer.

-Reference: `xlua_utils/Submodules/xluautils_core_mainmenu.lua`
+Reference: `XLuaUtils/Submodules/xluautils_core_mainmenu.lua`
-Reference: `xlua_utils/Submodules/xluautils_core_debugging.lua`
+Reference: `XLuaUtils/Submodules/xluautils_core_debugging.lua`
-Reference: `xlua_utils/Submodules/util_attachobjects.lua`
+Reference: `XLuaUtils/Submodules/util_attachobjects.lua`
-Reference: `xlua_utils/Submodules/util_automixture.lua`
+Reference: `XLuaUtils/Submodules/util_automixture.lua`
-Reference: `xlua_utils/Submodules/util_enginedamage.lua`
+Reference: `XLuaUtils/Submodules/util_enginedamage.lua`
-Reference: `xlua_utils/Submodules/util_misc.lua`
+Reference: `XLuaUtils/Submodules/util_misc.lua`
-Reference: `xlua_utils/Submodules/util_ncheadset.lua`
+Reference: `XLuaUtils/Submodules/util_ncheadset.lua`
-Reference: `xlua_utils/Submodules/util_persistence.lua`
+Reference: `XLuaUtils/Submodules/util_persistence.lua`

 &nbsp;